techidaily/site-solve-lab/source/_posts/adjusting-display-preferences-via-control-panel-a-guide-by-yl-computing.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://fox-direct.techidaily.com/updated-2024-approved-activatingdeactivating-picture-in-picture-youtube-viewing-on-iphone/"><u>[Updated] 2024 Approved Activating/Deactivating Picture In Picture YouTube Viewing on iPhone</u></a></li>
-<li><a href="https://desktop-recording.techidaily.com/updated-2024-approved-detailed-steps-to-record-hulu-on-every-os-and-device-type/"><u>[Updated] 2024 Approved Detailed Steps to Record Hulu on Every OS and Device Type</u></a></li>
+<li><a href="https://fox-boxes.techidaily.com/new-in-2024-unleashing-the-power-of-preparedness-in-your-streams/"><u>[New] In 2024, Unleashing the Power of Preparedness in Your Streams</u></a></li>
-<li><a href="https://video-capture.techidaily.com/updated-2024-approved-direct-capture-tool-for-chrome-systems/"><u>[Updated] 2024 Approved Direct Capture Tool for Chrome Systems</u></a></li>
+<li><a href="https://youtube-lab.techidaily.com/ed-2024-approved-silencing-the-spotlight-avoiding-vloggers-fears/"><u>[Updated] 2024 Approved Silencing the Spotlight Avoiding Vlogger's Fears</u></a></li>
-<li><a href="https://screen-mirroring-recording.techidaily.com/updated-in-2024-memorize-mastery-galaxy-phone-gameplay-archive/"><u>[Updated] In 2024, Memorize Mastery Galaxy Phone Gameplay Archive</u></a></li>
-<li><a href="https://visual-screen-recording.techidaily.com/updated-in-2024-webcam-capture-basics-for-hp-and-chromebook-owners/"><u>[Updated] In 2024, Webcam Capture Basics for HP and Chromebook Owners</u></a></li>
-<li><a href="https://extra-guidance.techidaily.com/2024-approved-meme-magic-crafting-topical-laughs-for-every-scenario/"><u>2024 Approved Meme Magic Crafting Topical Laughs for Every Scenario</u></a></li>
-<li><a href="https://solve-lab.techidaily.com/discovering-your-pcs-driver-inventory-a-guide-by-yl-software-for-easy-checkup/"><u>Discovering Your PC's Driver Inventory: A Guide by YL Software for Easy Checkup</u></a></li>
-<li><a href="https://solve-lab.techidaily.com/effortless-conversion-tactics-saving-documents-as-pdf-with-yl-software-solutions/"><u>Effortless Conversion Tactics: Saving Documents as PDF with YL Software Solutions</u></a></li>
-<li><a href="https://solve-lab.techidaily.com/expert-review-of-microsofts-free-security-suite-windows-defender-comprehensive-anti-malware-and-antivirus-from-yl-computing/"><u>Expert Review of Microsoft's Free Security Suite: Windows Defender - Comprehensive Anti-Malware & Antivirus From YL Computing</u></a></li>
-<li><a href="https://instagram-clips.techidaily.com/maximizing-impact-10-indispentic-instagram-editors-apps/"><u>Maximizing Impact 10 Indispentic Instagram Editors' Apps</u></a></li>
-<li><a href="https://solve-lab.techidaily.com/optimal-frequency-when-to-defrag-your-hard-drive-insights-from-yl-computing/"><u>Optimal Frequency: When To Defrag Your Hard Drive - Insights From YL Computing</u></a></li>
+<li><a href="https://fox-info.techidaily.com/updated-in-2024-how-to-add-music-to-powerpoint-tutorial-guide/"><u>[Updated] In 2024, How to Add Music to PowerPoint?
+[Tutorial Guide]</u></a></li>
-<li><a href="https://solve-lab.techidaily.com/troubleshooting-guide-how-to-speed-up-a-sluggish-computer-insights-from-yl-computing/"><u>Troubleshooting Guide: How to Speed Up a Sluggish Computer - Insights From YL Computing</u></a></li>
+<li><a href="https://solve-lab.techidaily.com/1-identifying-the-reasons-behind-sluggish-performance-of-windows-applications-insights-from-yl-computing/"><u>1.
+Identifying the Reasons Behind Sluggish Performance of Windows Applications - Insights From YL Computing</u></a></li>
-<li><a href="https://solve-lab.techidaily.com/troubleshooting-solutions-for-poor-sound-quality-from-your-computers-sound-hardware-tips-from-yl-software/"><u>Troubleshooting: Solutions for Poor Sound Quality From Your Computer’s Sound Hardware – Tips From YL Software</u></a></li>
+<li><a href="https://solve-lab.techidaily.com/converting-images-seamlessly-switch-from-jpeg-to-png-with-yl-computings-simple-solution/"><u>Converting Images Seamlessly - Switch From JPEG to PNG with YL Computing’s Simple Solution</u></a></li>
+<li><a href="https://solve-lab.techidaily.com/high-resolution-amanda-seyfried-wallpaper-downloads-ultimate-hd-walls-and-backdrop-collection-by-yl-computing/"><u>High-Resolution Amanda Seyfried Wallpaper Downloads: Ultimate HD Walls & Backdrop Collection by YL Computing</u></a></li>
+<li><a href="https://win-solutions.techidaily.com/mastering-pace-a-professionals-6-step-strategy-for-enhancing-fps-on-escape-from-tarkov/"><u>Mastering Pace: A Professional's 6-Step Strategy for Enhancing FPS on Escape From Tarkov</u></a></li>
+<li><a href="https://common-error.techidaily.com/troubleshooting-tips-fixing-non-functional-brightness-adjustment-on-windows-10/"><u>Troubleshooting Tips: Fixing Non-Functional Brightness Adjustment on Windows 10</u></a></li>
+<li><a href="https://solve-lab.techidaily.com/understanding-the-detection-capabilities-of-windows-defender-comprehensive-insight-by-yl-computing/"><u>Understanding the Detection Capabilities of Windows Defender: Comprehensive Insight by YL Computing</u></a></li>
 </ul></div>